burn-Z/NYPD-Reported-Crime---Data-Visualization-Project/README.md

 - Change directory to `web-app\` folder
 - Install packages from `requirement.txt`
 - Download the dataset and add to `data\`
-- Run the following to copy the columns needed into a new csv `data_subset.csv':
+- Run the following to copy the columns needed into a new csv `data_subset.csv`:
   `python3 data\transform.py`
 - Run the following to launch the app:
   `streamlit run Dashboard.py`